Evaluating Representational Similarity Measures from the Lens of Functional Correspondence: Introduction

-\paragraph{Semi-matching score}~\citep{li2015convergent, khosla2024privileged} An asymmetric correlation-based measure obtained using the average correlation after matching every neuron in $X$ to its most similar partner in $Y$.
+~\citep{li2015convergent, khosla2024privileged} An asymmetric correlation-based measure obtained using the average correlation after matching every neuron in $X$ to its most similar partner in $Y$.
 The scores reported are the average from both fitting directions.